- 2021 Virtual Congress

 Manager of Membership & Events

-Nora Fleury is the Program and Development Associate for the International Society for the Performing Arts (ISPA).
+Nora Fleury is the Program and Advancement Senior Lead for the International Society for the Performing Arts (ISPA).
 Prior to joining ISPA, she held various roles in programming, fundraising, and marketing with the Pittsburgh Cultural Trust, Carnegie Mellon University Master of Arts Management Program, 92nd Street Y, Luminato Festival, and Les Grands Ballets Canadiens de Montréal.
 She has a Master of Arts Management from Carnegie Mellon University, and a Bachelor of Arts from McGill University.
 Having lived and worked in the United States, Canada, and France, Nora values the richness of cultural diversity and the role of the arts in connecting a global community.

 Allegra Levy is excited to join ISPA.
 She comes to ISPA with experience as both an artist and an arts administrator.
 Most recently, she worked at the United Nations International School, where she served as Music Department Coordinator and Assistant to the Director of the Arts.
 She previously interned at the international booking agency Ted Kurland Associates, Litchfield Performing Arts, and Advocacy Lab, a human rights nonprofit.
 A jazz singer and composer, Allegra is a recording artist for the SteepleChase label.
 She has performed internationally and served as jazz artist in residence at the Four Seasons Hotel in Hong Kong.
 She holds a Bachelor of Music from the New England Conservatory of Music.
 She is a proud and active member of the Women in Jazz Organization (WIJO).
 Allegra looks forward to contributing her passion for the performing arts and using arts as a vehicle for change in the world.

 Kally (Kangdeng) Zhao